-Board-Certified in both General Pediatrics and Neonatology, Dr. DeRienzo completed his M.D., Masters in Public Policy, and post-graduate medical training all at Duke.
-He has published and presented internationally on leveraging analytics to drive continuous improvement, implementing data science interventions in healthcare, transitions in care, and the implications of the analytics revolution in healthcare, and has been continuously grant funded since his first year of fellowship.
+Board Certified in both General Pediatrics and Neonatology, Dr. DeRienzo completed his M.D., Masters in Public Policy, and post-graduate medical training all at Duke.
+Chris has published and presented internationally on leveraging analytics to drive continuous improvement, implementing data science interventions in healthcare, transitions in care, resiliency and compassion fatigue.
+His work is also regularly featured in Modern Healthcare, Becker’s, and NEJM Catalyst.

 At a national level, Dr. DeRienzo was just the fourth medical student elected and re-elected to serve on the American Medical Association Board of Trustees.
-He is a past President of the Durham-Orange County Medical Society and has served in leadership roles within the American Academy of Pediatrics and the North Carolina Medical Society.
-Additionally, Dr. DeRienzo has advised Doximity and Google on issues related to healthcare quality, health literacy, and leveraging technology to improve doctor-patient and doctor-doctor communication.
+He is a Past-President of the Durham-Orange County Medical Society and has served in leadership roles within the American Academy of Pediatrics and the North Carolina Medical Society.
+Chris has advised companies from Doximity to Google on issues related to healthcare quality, health literacy, and leveraging technology to improve doctor-patient and doctor-doctor communication.
 He was recently appointed by the Secretary of the N.C.
 Department of Health and Human Services to serve on the state’s Medical Care Advisory committee, advising the Department on all aspects of Medicaid transformation.

 Outside of work Chris enjoys competing in triathlon.
 He (barely) completed the Raleigh Ironman 70.3, raced at the 2017 USA Triathlon Olympic Distance Age Group National Championships, and is training for a full Ironman in 2018.
 He lives with his family outside Asheville, NC.